 Fixed Ballet Barre

 A fixed ballet barre is one that is permanently mounted to the wall or floor of your home or dance studio.
 These bars are most often found in studios that are used primarily for dance.
 You will more than likely find them made from wood.
 A fixed ballet bar will cost you anywhere from $100 to $400.
+For some sturdier options rather than these decorative ones, check out my ballet barre recommendations on the resource page here.

 - Incredibly Supportive